-Mr. Mantas has significant global operating and business leadership experience, including Europe, North America and Latin America.
-He has demonstrated leadership translating strategy into execution, applying technology to improve business performance and brings over 25 years of experience in information technology, data science and artificial intelligence.
+Mr. Mantas has significant global operating and business leadership experience, having led units globally and lived in Europe, North America and Latin America.
+He has demonstrated leadership translating strategy into operational execution and applying technology to transform business performance, and is recognized in the industry for his lateral thinking and informed judgement.
+He brings over 28 years of experience in information technology, data science and artificial intelligence.